 If you haven’t seen the safety pyramid before, the basic concept is this:

 At the base of the pyramid lies “unsafe acts,” which is basically a foundational data set of 300,000 risky behaviors or events.

 These 300,000 acts will statistically result in 3,000 near misses (almost accidents), and 300 recordable injuries requiring first aid.
 Moving higher up the pyramid, the consequences become less frequent but more harmful.
 Thirty injuries will be serious and/or may result in lost time.
 At the top of the pyramid is one fatality.

 I see the cold math of the safety pyramid as an excellent reference for how automation can “bend the curve” and create measurably better safety outcomes.

 As an example, let’s consider an elevated inspection.
-The traditional approach would involve scaffolding assembly/removal, and an extended period of inspecting with multiple crew-members working at dangerous heights.
+The traditional approach would involve scaffolding assembly/removal, and an extended period of inspecting with multiple crew members working at dangerous heights.

 So how many unsafe acts are we eliminating by utilizing robotics to keep our teams almost entirely on the ground?
 For almost any piece of elevated work, the scaffolding install alone would probably encompass far more dangerous acts than the entirety of a robotic inspection.
 Safety equipment is better than ever, but even the best harnesses and lanyards can suffer from operator related errors.
-Robotics have the potential to change our mindset from training and enforcement to avoiding these risks entirely.
+Robotics has the potential to change our mindset from training and enforcement to avoid these risks entirely.